bitboody/Necromancer/README.md

 I started this project in hopes to improve my TCP networking skills and because I was interested in the subject.
 DISCLAIMER: I am not liable for any perceived damages or harm that may result from the improper use of this software; it was only created for educational purposes.

+<h2 id="credit">Credit:</h2>

 Special thanks to [Looseman](https://github.com/glitch-911) and [Scrippy](https://github.com/Scrippy) for testing. and [ProtogenDelta](https://github.com/ProtogenDelta) for helping me properly understand how basic networking works and with code quality.

+The project also had help using:

+- A modified version of yosif111's [Slowloris implementation.](https://github.com/yosif111/Slowloris).
+- creationix's [TCP based chat server](https://gist.github.com/creationix/707146) as a starting template for the server.

 ---------------